mkrug6/Examining-Enron-Emails-Using-Machine-Learning-Techniques/README.md

 ### Explanation of Files and How-To

-Unzip all files to a directory of your choice and execute poi_id.py. analyse.py - analyzes the dataset and creates plots feature_format.py - file from Udacity features.py - runs through machine learning programs and chooses the best one outliers.py - finds and removes outliers from the dataset plots.py - script to make plots easier poi_id.py - the main file.
+Unzip all files to a directory of your choice and execute poi_id.py. analyse.py - analyzes the dataset and contains plot functions feature_format.py - file from Udacity features.py - runs through machine learning programs and chooses the best one outliers.py - finds and removes outliers from the dataset poi_id.py - the main file.
 Run in python 2.7 tester.py - file from Udacity